-iPad Temporary Replacement Program
+iPad Loaner Program

-If a student's device is lost, stolen, or broken, that student should obtain an iPad Loaner Request Form available in the Front Office, the Main Office, and/or the iPad Helpdesk.
+If a student's device is lost, stolen, or broken, that student should obtain an iPad Loaner Request Form available in the IT Office.

-- 1. If a student's device is lost or stolen on campus, the student should report the issue directly to the Dean of Students' Office. - 2.
-Once the student and parents complete the iPad loaner form, including a parent signature(s), the student should bring the completed form to the iPad Helpdesk to receive a loaner iPad. - 3.
-The school will issue the loaner iPad for up to two weeks upon receipt of the properly completed request form.
-The iPad Helpdesk will notify the student of the date the iPad must be returned.
-The school may issue a loaner iPad for more than two weeks, with permission from the Dean of Students' Office and the Business Office. - 4.
+- 1. If a student suspects their device is stolen on campus, the student should report the issue directly to the Dean of Students' Office. - 2.
+Once the student and parents complete the iPad loaner form, including a parent signature(s), the student should bring the completed form to the IT Office to receive a loaner iPad. - 3.
+The School will issue the loaner iPad for up to two weeks upon receipt of the properly completed request form.
+The IT Office will notify the student of the date the iPad must be returned.
+The School may issue a loaner iPad for more than two weeks, with permission from the Dean of Students' Office and the Business Office. - 4.
 If a student does not return the loaner iPad by the specified date, or it is damaged, the parents must reimburse the full replacement cost of the iPad as agreed to on the loaner request form.